gienasd/To-Do-List/README.md

 2.Learn SASS and rewrite css in SCSS - done

-3.Rewrite JS Code into some modules to improve future development
+3.Rewrite JS Code into some modules to improve future development - done

+3*.
+Media Queries to improve responsivness and add localStorage feature

 II.Later on add new features: